akka/akka-persistence-jdbc/README.md

 ## What's new?

 ### 1.1.2
- - Initial support for a pluggable serialization architecture. out of the box the plugin uses the `Base64JournalConverter` and `Base64SnapshotConverter` as serializers.
-For more information see the [akka-persistence-jdbc-play](https://github.com/dnvriend/akka-persistence-jdbc-play) example project that shows how to create your own serialization format for your data store.
+ - Initial support for a pluggable serialization architecture.
+Out of the box the plugin uses the `Base64JournalConverter` and `Base64SnapshotConverter` as serializers.
+For more information see the [akka-persistence-jdbc-play](https://github.com/dnvriend/akka-persistence-jdbc-play) example project that uses its own JSON serialization format to write journal entries to the data store.

 ### 1.1.1
  - ScalikeJDBC 2.2.2 -> 2.2.4